HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 - Consider voluntary corrections for previous years if necessary

-Technology & Digital solutions
+Technology and Digital solutions

 HMRC’s digital transformation includes enhanced compliance monitoring systems.
 Automated checks identify unusual expense claiming patterns across taxpayer groups.
 The new online services will integrate expense monitoring capabilities.